DrBeef/QuestZDoom/README.md

 * Emile Belanger - For being happy for me to use his Android build of LZDoom as a basis for this.
 See his other Android ports [here](http://www.beloko.com/)
 * Everyone involved in the OpenVR GZDoom project, from which a lot of the 6DoF weapon functionality for this project was taken or used as inspiration
 * Baggyg - My long-time VR friend whose roles in this have once again been varied and all helpful, also the creator of the excellent QuestZDoom Launcher, a must-have tool for playing mods in QUestZDoom - DO INSTALL THIS!!!
+* VR_Bummser / MrNeitey - Also a long time VR friend and huge contributor to the DrBeef port community, dedicated testing and [video production](https://www.youtube.com/user/MrNeitey/videos)
+* KollegeMostrich - For the various bits of artwork used for this github repo and the SideQuest listing
 * The [SideQuest](https://sidequestvr.com/#/news) team - For making it easy for people to install this
-* KollegeMostrich - For the various bits of artwork used for this github repo and the SideQuest listing
 * m8f () - For the excellent Laser Sight mod which I was given permission to distribute as part of this project, invaluable for playing some mods in VR that don't have iron-sights for aiming.